-- Pull the fire alarm at the nearest exit stairwell. - Call 911 with additional information such as: - Building address - Exact location of the fire (floor and location on the floor) - Source and severity of fire, if known - Alert those around you. - Notify the floor warden. - Confine the fire by closing doors behind you, but do not lock them. - Evacuate immediately if safety is jeopardized, or the fire alarm is sounded, and quickly proceed to your external assembly area. - Relay relevant information to property management. - Report all fires to property management, even if they are extinguished quickly.
+- Pull the fire alarm at the nearest exit stairwell. - Call 911 with additional information such as:

+- Building address - Exact location of the fire (floor and location on the floor) - Source and severity of fire, if known - Alert those around you. - Notify the floor warden. - Confine the fire by closing doors behind you, but do not lock them. - Evacuate immediately if safety is jeopardized, or the fire alarm is sounded, and quickly proceed to your external assembly area. - Report all fires to property management, even if they are extinguished quickly.

-If an Occupant is Trapped by Fire and can not Evacuate
+If an Occupant is Trapped by Fire and cannot Evacuate

 - Barricade self in a closed office space, preferably one on the perimeter of the building far from the fire.
-Close all doors between self and the fire on the way. - Place jackets, cloth, or paper under the door to prevent smoke from entering.
-Call 911 and provide your exact location and stay on the line until the dispatcher - Call 911 and provide your exact location and stay on the line until the dispatcher ends the call. - If the room has a window, place a large "HELP" sign so that it is visible from the street. - Do not break windows unless smoke is filling the room and you are having trouble breathing.
+Close all doors between self and the fire on the way. - Place jackets, cloth, or paper under the door to prevent smoke from entering. - Call 911 and provide your exact location and stay on the line until the dispatcher ends the call. - If the room has a window, place a large "HELP" sign so that it is visible from the street. - Do not break windows unless smoke is filling the room and you are having trouble breathing.